 You’re not just getting details on the car; you’re trying to get a sense of the seller.
 If you read a long story about how she’s selling an almost-new Ford F-150 for half its listed price because it belonged to her cheating ex-husband, be very suspicious.
 “The more interesting the story, the more likely the seller is trying to trick you,” notes Jason Lancaster, editor of accurateautoadvice.com.
 If the language sounds oddly formal, stilted or robotic, that should raise a red flag too.

 3. Call before you check out the car.

 Many sellers of used cars on Craigslist instruct buyers to “text only.”
 This makes sense — they don’t want to be bothered by a deluge of calls — but once you’ve established contact, it’s a good idea to talk on the phone before traveling to see the vehicle.
-That way, Car and Driver suggests, you can gauge the seller’s character and whether or not he’s serious about selling the vehicle.
+That way, you can gauge the seller’s character and whether or not he’s serious about selling the vehicle.
 When you do meet in person, use common sense: arrange a public meeting place and bring a friend along.

 4. Insist on seeing all the paperwork.

 When you’re buying a car on Craigslist from a private seller, records are crucial.
 Most important is the title, the legal document that establishes a vehicle’s owner and states if there are any liens.
 If the seller says she doesn’t have the title, ask her to apply for a replacement.
 Without a title, you may be buying a salvaged or stolen car.
 Your state may also require the seller to get an emissions test and/or an odometer disclosure statement form, or a bill of sale when the vehicle is transferred.
 Your local DMV can give you the list of requirements.